electerious/Ackee/docs/Get started.md

 ### 1. Create the configuration

-Create a [`.env` file](https://www.npmjs.com/package/dotenv) in the root of this project to store all environment variables in one file.
+Pull the project and create a [`.env` file](https://www.npmjs.com/package/dotenv) in the root to store all environment variables in one file.

 ```
 ACKEE_USERNAME=username